jeancharles-roger/CloudModelExplorer/README.md

 # Project

-CloudModelExplorer is a project that aim be a flexible and a scalable model explorer.
+org.xid.explorer.CloudModelExplorer is a project that aim be a flexible and a scalable model explorer.

 ## The project